qawolf/qawolf/docs/docs/use_a_test_attribute.md

 title: 🔍 Use a Test Attribute
 ---

-When you [creata a test](create_a_test), by default QA Wolf captures all attributes of the every element you interact with.
+When you [creata a test](create_a_test), by default QA Wolf captures all attributes of the elements you interact with.
 These attributes are used together to create a ["smart" element selector](review_test_code#how-the-generated-selector-works).
 The default selector logic helps make your tests robust to dynamic attributes like CSS classes and changes in your application.

 A best practice in testing is to use test [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) like `data-qa` or `data-test` to target elements.
 By having target selectors that are only used for testing, your tests will be even more robust to changes in your front end code.

-In this tutorial, we'll learn how to create tests using a test attribute of your choice.
+In this tutorial, we'll learn how to create and update tests to use a test attribute of your choice.
 We assume you understand the basics of [creating a test](create_a_test).

 ## Add test attributes to your application

 If you haven't already, you will need to add test attributes to the relevant elements in your application.
 Don't worry - you don't need to do this all at once.
 If a test attribute is not included for a test step, QA Wolf will fall back to the [default selector logic](review_test_code#how-the-generated-selector-works) (more on this in a bit).

-In this tutorial we'll use the [`data-qa` attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) as our test attribute. `data-*` attributes allow you to store extra information on your element, and in our case we'll use `data-qa` to label elements in our tests.
+In this tutorial we'll use the [`data-qa` attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) as our test attribute, but you can use whatever attribute you like (examples: `data-test`, `aria-label`, and `id`). `data-*` attributes allow you to store extra information on your element, and in our case we'll use `data-qa` to label elements in our tests.

 Let's say we have a submit button in our application with the following [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML):